Exponential Family Model-Based Reinforcement Learning via Score Matching: Algorithm and main result

 In this section, we present our main results, which introduce the Score Matching for RL (SMRL) algorithm (\Cref{algorithm:smrl}) and provide regret guarantees.

-\subsection{Algorithm Specification}
+\subsection{Algorithm specification}

 Our algorithm works as follows.
 In each episode $k=1,2,\dots,K$, we compute a elliptic confidence set $\calW_k$ centered at our score matching estimator.
-In particular, we consider the $n := (k-1)H$ state transitions $\calD = \{s_t, a_t, s_t'\}_{t=1}^n$ the agent has observed up until the beginning of episode $k$ and run the score matching estimator to get the prediction:
+In particular, we consider the $n := (k-1)H$ state transitions $\calD = \{s_t, a_t, s_t'\}_{t=1}^n$ the agent has observed up until the beginning of episode $k$ and run the score matching estimator to get the prediction $\hat{W}_k := \argmin_{W} \hat{J}(W) + \frac{\lambda}{2} \lVert W \rVert_F^2$, via (\Cref{eq:sm-est}.
 In discussing our RL algorithm and its regret guarantees, we choose to index $\hat{W}$ and $\hat{V}$ by $k$ rather than $n$ to emphasize that these quantities are computed once per episode.
 We also drop the subscript $\lambda$ because it is fixed across the run of the algorithm.